 Romans 13:9-10 “For the commandments, ‘You shall not commit adultery,’ ‘You shall not murder,’ ‘You shall not steal,’ ‘You shall not bear false witness,’ ‘You shall not covet,’ and if there is any other commandment, are all summed up in this saying, namely, ‘You shall love your neighbor as yourself’.”
 Love does no harm to a neighbor; therefore love is the fulfillment of the law.”

-Our “betrothed” is the LORD - Yeshua Messiah.
-He is the LORD who led Israel out of Egypt and established His covenant with her at Mt.
-Sinai.
-He is the One who will write His law on “her” heart.
+Our “betrothed” is Yeshua Messiah - the Son of God.
+He is the LORD who led Israel out of Egypt.
+He is the One who will one day write His law on “our” hearts.
 This was His plan from the beginning.
 He has not changed.
 “His law” is the same yesterday, today, and forever.
-Why would we think that His “new” everlasting covenant would result in different moral behavior from His “bride”?
+Why would we think that His “new” everlasting covenant would result in different moral behavior from that enjoined upon His “first” betrothed wife?

 IN THE KINGDOM OF HER BELOVED ?